Having a pet is a wonderful experience. Over the years, we grow to love our pets and consider them part of the family.

 In some cases, certain signs may indicate that your pet has developed a treatable health condition.
 If your pet shows abnormal signs or symptoms, be sure to consult your veterinarian to determine if treatment is possible.

-What does end-of-life care mean, specifically?
+What does end-of-life care for pets mean, specifically?

 Saving your pet’s life is more important than temporarily conforming to their feelings until the condition can be determined.
 Not willing to eat, then force-feed.
 If it does not want to go to the hospital, then take it by force.
 But once the hope of misdiagnosis has dissipated, I think the direction of treatment should probably be changed to trying to prolong the pet’s life and improve the quality of life.